 Financial podcasts are a source of a wealth of knowledge and can be a great way to expand an entrepreneur’s scope of business.
-Today’s post is going to be on podcasts that are specifically for entrepreneurs.
-There are three podcasts I want to highlight.
-Podcasts are audio files that are available online and can be downloaded onto our mobile devices; they are sometimes available as a series of instalments that users will need a subscription to access.
+Today’s post will be on podcasts specifically for entrepreneurs, and there are three podcasts I want to highlight.
+Podcasts are audio files available online and can be downloaded onto our mobile devices; they are sometimes available as a series of instalments that users will need a subscription to access.

-In a recent editorial article in the Financial Post, CEO of Westcourt Capital Corp, David Kaufman, suggested three podcasts that he said he couldn’t live without.
+In a recent editorial article in the Financial Post, the CEO of Westcourt Capital Corp, David Kaufman, suggested three podcasts he said he couldn’t live without.

 “I prefer podcasts that take on important themes, do weeks or months of intense research, and distil that work into digestible audio form, accessible whether riding the subway to work or lounging lakeside at the cottage,” Kaufman said.

 These podcasts help determine how to think about the world as it develops and changes, adding that podcasts can make us better analysts and, therefore, better investors.
 Here are the three podcasts he suggests.

 Planet Money is a National Public Radio podcast where hosts have conversations with leading thinkers and doers on the economy.
 The show has won many awards for its excellence, including the 2008 George Polk Award for Business Reporting.

 A podcast that has various episodes and deals with a fantastic array of topics, Planet Money is David Kaufman’s first choice.
 It has episodes that are “as entertaining as it is informative”, in his own words.
 The best thing about the podcast is that you don’t have to listen to them in order and choose a theme you know you will enjoy.